 🦷 Book a professional cleaning (PZR)

-Gum and mouthwash mask the smell for 15-30 minutes but do not eliminate the cause.
-Alcohol-based mouthwashes can make things worse by drying out the mucosa.
+Gum and mouthwash mask the smell for 15-30 minutes.
+Without addressing the cause the effect is short-lived.
+Alcohol-based mouthwashes (classic Listerine) can make things worse, drying out the mucosa, and dry mucosa means more bacteria.